Icinga

 Icinga is an open-source computer system and network monitoring application.
-It was created as a fork of the Nagios system monitoring application in 2009.
+It was created as a fork of the Nagios system monitoring application in 2009 in an attempt to improve on Nagios' development process.

-Icinga tries to improve Nagios' development process as well as adding new features such as a modern Web 2.0 style user interface, additional database connectors (for MySQL, Oracle, and PostgreSQL), and a REST API that lets administrators integrate numerous extensions without complicated modification of the Icinga core.

-The first stable version, 1.0, was released in December 2009, and new versions were released every couple of months as of January 2010.
+The first stable version, 1.0, was released in December 2009.
+In 2010 it was described as offering better database connectors, web interface, and API than Nagios.

 In 2012, development of a new core component was started and released in 2014 as Icinga 2 to allow for profound architectural changes compared to the Nagios core.

 History

 In May 2009, a group of developers from the Nagios community announced the fork Icinga, citing their dissatisfaction with the stagnant development of the Nagios software at the time and their desire to open its development to a broader base.
 The name Icinga is a Zulu word meaning "it looks for", "it browses" or "it examines" and is pronounced with a click consonant.

 In their first year, Icinga developers released separate versions of Core, API, and Web, and celebrated their 10,000th download.

 In its second year, the Icinga project released unified and stable Core and Web; added dual-stack IPv6 and IPv4 support, optimized database connectivity, and revamped the Icinga Web user interface, integrating various community add-ons (PNP4Nagios, LConf, Heatmap and Business Process Addon).
 The project achieved more than 70,000 downloads and grew to 23 team members.

 In their second year, Icinga celebrated their 100,000th download, integrated the Icinga API component into Icinga Web, improved SLA reporting; and extended the Icinga virtual appliances to the Debian, OpenSUSE and CentOS operating systems.

 In October 2012, the Icinga project released a technology preview of Icinga 2.
 It was a core framework replacement and parallel development branch.
 The developers said they want to rewrite the core to fix problems.
 These include the complicated setup and scalability limits in big deployments.
 They plan to rewrite the Icinga 2 core in C++ and design a new component loader architecture.
 They also plan to change how monitoring checks run.

 In June 2014, the Icinga project released the first stable release of Icinga 2.
 New features, such as an agent or API feature, are scheduled for later releases.